oasis-tcs/openc2-jadn/jadn-v2.0.md

 | **f32** | Number    | **float32**: IEEE 754 Single-Precision Float (#7.26). |
 | **f64** | Number    | **float64**: IEEE 754 Double-Precision Float (#7.27). |

 ## 6.5 XML Serialization:

-* When using XML serialization, instances of JADN types without a format option listed in this section MUST be serialized as:
+* When using XML serialization, instances of JADN types without a format option listed in this section MUST be serialized as shown in Table 6-7.

+###### Table 6-7:

 | JADN Type      | XML Serialization Requirement                                                                   |
 |:---------------|:------------------------------------------------------------------------------------------------|